um-grex/grex-docs/content/english/software/containers.md

 # this creates a local container image "localhost/chemprop  latest"
 {{< /highlight >}}

 >Podman, as configured on Grex, by default stores all pulled and locally built images inside the Slurm TMPDIR directory that is local to the node.
-This means that images will be deleted when the job finishes, or get cancelled.
+This means that images will be deleted when the job finishes or get cancelled.

 To list the local _images_, users can take advantage of the following Podman commands: